 In 2011 global output reached 1,517 million tonnes, 6% up on 2010 with Chinese output up by 7% and with the rest of the world averaging a 5% increase.
 2011 production was 13% ahead of the 2007 pre-recession total driven by Chinese output up by 40% over the period.
 An average 3% fall elsewhere between 2007 and 2011 included EU27 down by 16%, the US down 12%, Japan lower by 10% and with CIS producers averaging a 9% fall, as traditional steelmaking nations fared worse than average.

-Crude Steel production in 2012 hit another record high, reaching 1,547 million tonnes, but at just 1% higher than in 2011, this represents a slowdown in growth with some regions showing a decline.
+Crude Steel production in 2012 reached 1,547 million tonnes, but at just 1% higher than in 2011, this represents a slowdown in growth with some regions showing a decline.
 The EU fared particularly badly, with Crude Steel production in this region showing a 5% fall.

 Below we summarise World Steel Association crude steel production data.